 Common coil conundrums

-When evaporator coils are about to fail, you will notice cracking and leakage.
+When an evaporator coil in an HVAC system is about to fail, you will notice cracking and leakage.
 Causes of these include:

 Corrosion occurs because of harmful elements in the air, like salt and dirt, get trapped and accumulates on evaporator coils due to neglect and lack of cleanliness.
 When this debris builds up on the evaporator coil, it prevents the heat transfer and becomes 20-40% less effective.